leo-bogert/bumblebee-multiscreen-tools/README.md

 You can e.g. try to de-maximize a window and maximize it again.

+#### Alternative workaround

+Enable compositing in KDE = render KDE using OpenGL:

+    System settings / Desktop effects / Enable desktop effects at startup: On

+**WARNING:**

+- Bumblebee usually recommends to disable it, I don't know why, some very basic googling says its due to performance.

+- I have not tested this very much.

+If you need to use `optirun` / `primusrun` with compositing and see flickering or bad performance, synchronizing the display thread with the application's rendering thread may help according to [this](https://wiki.archlinux.org/index.php/bumblebee#Primus_issues_under_compositing_window_managers):

+    PRIMUS_SYNC=1 primusrun ...

+Or just disable compositing on demand with the hotkey before as mentioned by the system settings: `ALT + SHIFT + F12`.

 ### External screen not working

 switch-screen may fail to switch to the external screen due to Nvidia GPU initialization failing.